itsmohiniii/NamasteJS/notes/season-1/lecture-11.md

     // 6
     // 6
     // 6
+    // Each 6 printed after 1sec delay each
     ```
     * Reason?
         * This happens because of closures.
 When setTimeout stores the function somewhere and attaches timer to it, the function remembers its reference to i, **not value of i**.
 All 5 copies of function point to same reference of i.
 JS stores these 5 functions, prints string and then comes back to the functions.
 By then the timer has run fully.
 And due to looping, the i value became 6.
 And when the callback fun runs the variable i = 6.
 So same 6 is printed in each log